tylerlichten/simply_notify/README.md

 # SimplyNotify

-simply_notify will send a user of the course website an email notifying the user of a new notification that has been posted to their account.
+simply_notify will send a user of the Brandeis University course website an email notifying the user of a new notification that has been posted to their account.

 ## Installation